sommerfeld-io/vm-ubuntu-desktop/docs/minikube.md

 ### Increasing the NodePort range
 By default, minikube exposes ports `30000-32767`.
 If this does not work for you, you can adjust the range by using: `minikube start --extra-config=apiserver.service-node-port-range=1024-65535`

+### k9s
+To interact with the cluster, you can use the [`k9s` cli tool](https://k9scli.io) (which is installed through the bootstrap script).
+It is a terminal-based UI to interact with your Kubernetes clusters.
+It allows you to navigate and manage your Kubernetes clusters with ease.

 ### Example commands
 Some example commands to interact with minikube (which are also used by the scripts):